Illustration by Elena Lombardi.

 Italian is world-famous for sonorous and emotionally expressive words.
 But, believe it or not, there are many wonderful Italian words that never made it to modern times.
-We think that’s a shame, so we’ve collected our favorite "vintage" Italian words that deserve a comeback.
+We think that’s a shame, so we’ve collected our favorite “vintage” and old Italian words that deserve a comeback.

 adjective: with eyes able to launch love arrows

 noun: a buxom woman

 This comes from the philosophical idea of Solipsism.

 Literally: “out of the century.”
 To be so surprised, you’re in another century.

 interjection: who knows?!